vitorwdson/go-templ-htmx/README.md

 ## Running

-First you need to generate the templ go files and tailwind styles using the command
+First you need to generate the templ go files and tailwind styles using the command (note that you need to [install the templ command](https://templ.guide/quick-start/installation) to generate these files)

 ```bash
 make generate